brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 ### Summary: *configs/redis.js*

-* Creating a redis client in a way where it can be used in various files throughout the application
+* Creating a redis client in a way where it can be used in various files throughout the application.
-* host: redis -> "redis" service name from docker-compose.yml which we will build later
+* host: redis -> "redis" service name from docker-compose.yml which we will build later.
-* port: default port used by redis, can be changed of course
+* port: default port used by redis, can be changed of course.

 ***